‘Real Housewives Of Atlanta’ Season 9 Reunion: Kandi Burruss Slams Porsha Williams Over Rape Allegations

 The clip concludes with both reality stars leaving the stage in disgust.
 Celebrity Insider reports the drama between the ladies started at the beginning of Season 9 when Williams revealed that Burruss has a sex dungeon in her home.
 Williams claimed that Burruss and her husband Todd Tucker used the dungeon with other women.
 She also told a story about how Burruss tried to seduce her after a drunken night on the town.

 In response, Burruss shared some screen shots of her phone on social media that showed Williams was the one initiating the love triangle.
 “Kandi thinks Porsha is a low-rent troublemaker,” an insider shared.

 “She knows she’s only making drama to keep her spot on the show!”

 The drama, of course, doesn’t end there.
-Daily Mail reports that the clip also featured some personal questions from Real Housewives of Atlanta reunion host Andy Cohen.
+The Daily Mail reports that the clip also featured some personal questions from Real Housewives of Atlanta reunion host Andy Cohen.
 At one point, Cohen asked Burruss about her lesbian past and whether or not her dabbling with the opposite sex was an isolated occurrence.

 “Not many girls,” Burruss answered back.